aws-samples/sample-bda-redaction/README.md

 **Move directly to the Deployment section below if you are not using Amazon SES**

 Below Amazon SES Setup is optional.
 One can test the code without this setup as well.
-The code, however, expects an email file to test the solution.
-To test the solution without setting up Amazon SES we should upload email file to be redacted to the raw S3 bucket created as part of CDK deployment under the folder ```domain_emails``` inside the S3 bucket.
+Steps to test the application with or without Amazon SES is covered in **Testing** section.

 Set up Amazon SES with prod access and verify the domain/email identities for which the solution is to work.
 We also need to add the MX records in the DNS provider maintaining the domain.
 Please refer to the links below: